zvapa/udacity-data-analyst-nanodegree-projects/investigate-a-dataset/README.md

 # Investigate a Soccer Dataset
 To follow through the analysis:
 * Clone this repo
 * Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells

-<br>Original database was truncated to retain only the relevant tables.
+Original database was truncated to retain only the relevant tables.

 ### What I learned